weezer/multinode-ceph-vagrant/README.md

 vagrant@ceph-client:~$ sudo mount /dev/rbd/rbd/foo /mnt/ceph-block-device
 ```

+### Error
-### If you are using 3.13 kernel, you may see ceph failed: (5) Input/output error, you can try belowing cmd or upgrade to 3.15
+If you are using 3.13 kernel, you may see ceph failed: (5) Input/output error, you can try belowing cmd or upgrade to 3.15
 ```
 ceph osd getcrushmap -o /tmp/crush crushtool -i /tmp/crush --set-chooseleaf_vary_r 0 -o /tmp/crush.new